When we talk about the best humidifiers for babies, we’re not necessarily only going to focus on those that look like a

 3. Mooka Humidifier

 Sometimes you’ve got to go big or go home, right?
-With this humidifier that fits more than a gallon of water (it has a 1.3 gallon tank to be precise), you’ll definitely go big.
+With this humidifier that fits more than a gallon of water (it has a 1.05-gallon tank to be precise), you’ll definitely go big.

 When it comes to coverage, it will work for spaces as big as 484 square feet, so it goes a really long way!

-As it has a significantly bigger tank capacity than smaller models, it can run for as long as 50 hours straight when turned to its lowest mist speed.
-At the highest speed, though, it has 14 hours of running time.
+As it has a significantly bigger tank capacity than smaller models, it can run for as long as 24 hours when turned to its lowest mist speed.

 Naturally, I thought that a humidifier of this capacity would be a lot louder than its smaller counterparts.
 Turns out, I was very wrong, as it emits less than 24 decibels of noise!

-All of this comes at with a very budget-friendly price tag, so this is definitely one of the best baby humidifiers around!
+All of this comes with a very budget-friendly price tag, so this is definitely one of the best humidifiers for babies!

 Compared to other humidifiers that usually don’t offer a whole lot in terms of aesthetic appeal, this Frida Baby humidifier is very aesthetically appealing, making it a really beautiful addition to your baby’s room.

 While it doesn’t have a large capacity when it comes to the water tank, as it only fits 0.5 gallons, there are other features that make up for it.

 For example, it can double as an infant nightlight for the nursery!
 Also, it functions as a diffuser, so you can add oils to the mix as well.

 5. Asakuki Essential Oil Diffuser And Humidifier